marcinguy/pscanner/README.md

 # Parallel IP Scanner

-Parallel IP scanner with progressbar and SSL support
+Parallel IP port scanner with progressbar and SSL support

 ## Description

-Parallel IP scanner with progressbar and SSL support.
+Parallel IP port scanner with progressbar and SSL support.
 Cut the scan time based on the amount of the cores installed on your computer.

 ![](images/pscanner.png)